 • Inverse Leveraged ETFs: Designed to profit from downward moves (e.g., SQQQ – 3x inverse Nasdaq-100).

-To achieve these returns, fund managers use instruments like:
+To achieve these returns, fund managers use a specific set of instruments that most retail investors never look closely at.

 • Equity swaps